sclorg/container-common-scripts/README.md

 Depends on `tag` as some tests might need to have the images tagged (s2i).

 `make test-openshift`
-Similar to `make test` but runs testsuite for Openshift, expected to be found at `$gitroot/$version/test/run-openshift`
+Similar to `make test` but runs testsuite for Openshift 3, expected to be found at `$gitroot/$version/test/run-openshift`

+`make test-openshift-4`
+Similar to `make test` but runs testsuite for Openshift 4, expected to be found at `$gitroot/$version/test/run-openshift-remote-cluster`

 `make test-with-conu`
 The rule is similar to `make test`.
 It runs a test suite written using [conu